pozitp/arduino-school-bell/README.md

 # arduino-school-bell
-Automation of school bell on Arduino.
+Automation of school bell on Arduino for my project.

+* documentation will be later here